yashsharma721/DecodeLabs-Internship-/README.md

 **Project Files:**

-1.	task 1 and 2.xlsx → Dataset and Excel analysis
+1.	task 1 and 2 .xlsx → Dataset and Excel analysis
-2. Task 3.sql → SQL queries used for analysis
+2. Task 3 .sql → SQL queries used for analysis
-3. Task 4.pbix → Power BI Dashboard file
+3. Task 4 .pbix → Power BI Dashboard file
 4. Insights Report → Business insights and recommendations

 **How to Run This Project:**